bright/new-www/_posts/2018-04-18-Bright-Inventions-Recognised-as-a-Top-App-Development-Company.md

 image: /images/clutch_1.png
 author: ula
 hidden: false
-tags: Clutch mobile web Blockchain
+tags: [Clutch, mobile, web, Blockchain]
 ---

 [Clutch](https://clutch.co/profile/bright-inventions) is a ratings and reviews research-based firm in Washington, D.C., which conducts phone interviews with our past clients to evaluate our level of performance.
 Our clients have rated us with 4.8 out of 5 stars!
 This high level of quality is important to our clients and even more important to us here at Bright Inventions.